-How Beyoncé and Jay-Z Thrived on Scandal and Made It to 10 Years of Marriage
+Still on the Run: How Beyoncé and Jay-Z Got Stronger Than Ever After Scandal

 But there was plenty of doubt that Beyoncé and Jay-Z were going to come out on the other side together, their empire fully intact.

-And yet here they are, celebrating their 10th wedding anniversary today, now parents of three and planning a sequel to their wildly successful On the Run tour.
+And yet here they are, celebrating their 11th wedding anniversary today, now parents of three and coming off a gratifying sequel to their wildly successful On the Run tour.

 Wife, husband, Lemonade, 4:44, all their issues, all the drama, the sheer force of their indomitable connection—all there, on the stage!

-The savvy couple have already winked at their checkered love story with their concert announcement, setting it to Marcia Aitken's "I'm Still in Love With You," the soulful strains of the reggae tune a nod to their musical influences, the artists who helped pave the way for them and, of course, the not-too-long-ago speculation that Bey and Jay were about to go bust.
+The savvy couple winked at their checkered love story with their concert announcement last year, setting it to Marcia Aitken's "I'm Still in Love With You," the soulful strains of the reggae tune a nod to their musical influences, the artists who helped pave the way for them and, of course, the not-too-long-ago speculation that Bey and Jay were about to go bust.

 But despite the millions of records sold and dollars earned, the carefully orchestrated Instagram posts and the political activism, at the heart of the mega-brand they've been steadily building for the better part of two decades are two people who've reached the top of the mountain together, but who have also weathered heartache, loss and public embarrassment.
 They're ultimately just two people trying to make it work—they just happen to be geniuses at spinning their most normal attributes into gold.